CONNECTIONS AND COMMUNITY / 3 OBJECTIVES

 There are three visual communicators who I often mention to students as design mentors who used or use their skills to initiate social change: Tibor Kalman, Samuel Mockbee, and John Bielenberg.
 These three individuals are examples of what designers should strive for in their professional lives: to be thoughtful and careful

-to inform and educate as core values; and to contribute positively to their communities, society,
+in what types of projects, products, goods and services to represent; to inform and educate as core values; and to contribute positively to their communities, society,

 and the world.